Jacob-CL/CTFNotes/Books/CryptographyandNetworkSecurity/Chapter2-IntroductionToNumberTheory.md

 - So rather than being told a number, you're given clues about it's modulo, and can then guess the number from that.

 <img width="761" height="318" alt="image" src="https://github.com/user-attachments/assets/7dfce00e-29ae-4b71-be13-afa18682c281" />

+### 2.8 Discrete Logarithms
+Fundamental to a number of public-key algorithms, including Diffie-Hellman key exchange and the digital signature algorithm (DSA).
+- “What exponent gives me a number in modular arithmetic?”
+- Used in cryptopgraphy because it's easy to compute in one direction and hard to reverse
+- Easy to go forward: `2^6 mod 11 = 9`
+- Hard to go back: “What power of 2 gives me 9 mod 11?”

+## Review Questions